openharmony/security/en/security-process/README.md

 ## Fixing Security Vulnerabilities

-The maximum handling time is set based on the vulnerability severity level to ensure security vulnerabilities of higher severity levels to be handled in a timely manner.
+The maximum handling time is set based on the vulnerability severity level to ensure that security vulnerabilities of higher severity levels can be handled in a timely manner.

 |Severity Rating|Maximum Handling Time (Day)|
 |--------------------------|-----------------|